Log-ergodicity: A New Concept for Modeling Financial Markets: Preliminaries

 Let $X_t$ represent the wealth process of an investor.
 The primary problem of ergodic economics is to analyze the evolution of this process.
-Ergodic economics makes the assumption that investor choices will optimize the time average of the growth rate of $X_t$.
-From Daniel Bernoulli's conjecture (1738) \cite{105} it follows that the utility of each additional dollar has an almost inverse relationship with the number (units) of dollars that an investor currently has \cite{89}.
-Therefore, the growth rate of $X$ is governed by the differential equation $dU(X)=\frac{1}{X}dX$ with initial condition $U(0)=\ln(X_0)$, and the solution $U(X)=\ln(X)$, in which $X_0\neq 0$ \cite{89}.
-Under these circumstances, let $g$ be the growth rate of $X_t$ and write $g_{t,X}=\frac{\Delta U(X)}{\Delta t}$.
+Ergodic economics assumes that investor choices will optimize the time-average of the growth rate of the $X_t$ process.
+From Daniel Bernoulli's conjecture \cite{105}, it follows that the utility of each additional dollar is almost inversely proportional to the number (units) of dollars that the investor currently has \cite{89}.
+Therefore, the growth rate of $X_t$ is governed by the differential equation $dU(X_t)=\frac{1}{X_t}d{X_t}$ with initial condition $U(0)=\ln(X_0)$, and the solution $U(X_t)=\ln(X_t)$, in which $X_0\neq 0$ \cite{89}.
+Under these circumstances, let $g$ be the growth rate of $X_t$ and write $g_{t,X_t}=\frac{\Delta U(X_t)}{\Delta t}$.

-Ergodicity is generally violated by processes of type $X_t$.
-Even if, their growth rates are ergodic \cite{89}.
-We observe that the time average of the growth rate is introduced as the changing rate of mathematical expectation of $U(X)$.
-This leads us to the following definition. \begin{definition} The time average of the growth rate of a stochastic wealth process $X_t$ is
+Although processes of type $X_t$ generally violate the ergodic property, their growth rates are ergodic \cite{89}.
+We observe that the time-average of the growth rate of $X_t$ is defined using the mathematical expectation of the variation of $U(X_t)$, which leads us to the following definition: \begin{definition} The time-average of the growth rate of a stochastic wealth process $X_t$ is defined as:

-where $U(X)=\ln(X)$. \end{definition} A simple model of the wealth process of the investor, $X_t$, is the geometric Brownian motion \cite{13}, which is widely used in mathematical finance and other fields. \begin{example} Consider the process
+where $U(X_t)=\ln(X_t)$. \end{definition} A simple model of the wealth process of the investor, $X_t$, widely used in mathematical finance and other fields is the geometric Brownian motion \cite{13}. \begin{example} Consider the process

-where the constants $\mu$ and $\sigma$ are the drift and volatility coefficients of the process, $x$ is a deterministic real number, and $W_t$ is a standard Wiener process.
-We observe that:
+where the constants $\mu$ and $\sigma$ are the drift and volatility coefficients of the process, respectively, $x$ is a real number, and $W_t$ is a standard Wiener process.
+We observe that